 Mortgage brokers have to follow the best interest duty; however, banks do not.
 In other words, we must always act in the best interests of borrowers; however, if a customer goes to a bank directly, then the bank can act in their own interests and not those of the borrower.

-We welcome the implementation of the best interests duty (BID) as our customers can rest easy knowing that when dealing with us, we’re acting in your best interest.
-This will differentiate us significantly from the banks.
+We welcomed the implementation of the Best Interests Duty (BID) as our customers can rest easy knowing that when dealing with us, we’re acting in their best interest.
+This has differentiated us significantly from the banks.